stax76/OpenWithPlusPlus/README.md

 ## Usage

-Holding down the Control or Shift key while selecting the command from the Open with++ menu will execute the selected command with administrative privileges.

 To customize the commands of Open with++, right click a file or folder in Windows File Explorer, then choose "Open with++ > Customize Open with++" from Open with++ submenu.
+Example commands are listed under [Configuration Suggestions](#configuration-suggestions).

+## GUI Elements

 ### Add